What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: CoE Characterization and Discrimination

 \subsection{CoE Characterization}

-Drawing from the law of criminal procedure, judicial decisions in cases require the formation of a Chain of Evidence (CoE) through evidence collection~\cite{edmond2011contextual,murphy2013mismatch}.
-Such evidence must demonstrate two properties: relevance (pertaining to the case) and interconnectivity (evidence mutually supporting each other).
-We analogize judicial decisions to the scenario in which LLMs identify correct answers from external knowledge in response to input questions.
+Drawing from the law of criminal procedure, judicial decisions in cases require the formation of a CoE through evidence collection~\cite{edmond2011contextual,murphy2013mismatch}.
+Such a CoE must demonstrate two properties: relevance (pertaining to the case) and interconnectivity (evidence mutually supporting each other).
+In multi-hop QA, the user question is analogous to a legal case, where external contexts constitute the evidentiary collection, and the LLM's answer represents the judicial conclusion drawn through iterative reasoning processes.
+Based on this analogy, we hypothesize that in the reasoning process from user query to final answer, LLMs tend to prioritize external knowledge that demonstrates both relevance and interconnectivity.

-We assume that LLMs prefer knowledge that forms CoE.
-To satisfy the two properties required for CoE formation, we characterize three features: 1) \textbf{Intent} describes the ultimate goal the user intends to solve through the question.
-2) \textbf{Keywords} are important words or phrases that capture the specific details the user is asking about; and 3) \textbf{Relations} describe how keywords are connected to each other to convey intent.
-Knowledge containing intent demonstrates responsiveness to the question, satisfying the relevance property, while knowledge containing keywords and relations mutually corroborates each other, fulfilling the interconnectivity property.
-Therefore, we consider knowledge matching the three features as CoE for the current QA, as illustrated in Figure \ref{fig:CoE_explain}.
+Next, we will characterize relevance and interconnectivity from the following three perspectives of textual features presented by external knowledge. \begin{itemize} \item \textbf{Intent} is a noun or noun phrase representing the user's desired answer to their question, and it aims to align the purpose of the user’s question with the ultimate facts derived from external knowledge. \item \textbf{Evidence Nodes} are the key entities in a user's question, which imply critical knowledge elements for multi-hop reasoning.
+It ensures logical consistency between the starting and ending points of a single reasoning hop, aligning the user's query with external knowledge. \item \textbf{Evidence Relations} are logical predicates within the question, indicating the semantic associations between each pair of evidence nodes.
+It is used to verify whether the implicit semantic connections between entities in external knowledge are consistent with the inherent logic in the question. \end{itemize}

+Taking Figure \ref{fig:CoE_explain} as an example, intent specifies ``state location of business'' as the goal, indicating that the user wants to find the state where the business operates.
+The evidence nodes, ``drug stores'', ``CEO'', and ``Warren Bryant'', serve as essential nodes for multi-hop reasoning.
+Evidence relations show how these entities are linked, with ``have'' connecting ``drug stores'' to ``CEO'', and ``is'' linking ``CEO'' to ``Warren Bryant''.
+The effectiveness of CoE stems from the synergistic interaction of these three features.
+The integration of all three features creates a comprehensive logic chain tailored to the specific question.